Tadaichi Hirakawa: In the United States

 After graduating from the University of Washington, he became an associate pastor at St. Mary's Episcopal Church (961 S. Mariposa Avenue) in Los Angeles, working to promote Japanese and American culture, and in 1935 married Yone Takita, a native of Kanda, Tokyo, whom he met at the church.
 During this time, he also appeared as an actor under the name Joe Hirakawa in Hollywood films such as Madame Butterfly and The Mystery of Diamond Island (original title: Rip Roaring Riley), as well as at the Pasadena Community Playhouse (now Pasadena Playhouse).

 In Japan

 Returning to Japan in 1936, he applied for the English-language newscaster at NHK, where he worked for eight years until his retirement at the end of September 1945 as chief newscaster of international broadcasts.
-During the World War II, he was involved in the war-weary propaganda against American soldiers as the head of the broadcast team in the Division of the U.S. Counterparts.
-At the end of the war, he translated the Hirohito surrender broadcast (玉音放送 (Gyokuon-hōsō) into English and read it out by himself to the world on NHK International Broadcast (now NHK World).
+During World War II, he was involved in the war-weary propaganda against American soldiers as the head of the broadcast team in the Division of the U.S. Counterparts.
+At the end of the war, he translated the Hirohito surrender broadcast (玉音放送, Gyokuon-hōsō) into English and read it out by himself to the world on NHK International Broadcast (now NHK World).

-For five years from February 1946, Hirakawa was in charge of the 15-minute "English Conversation" program on NHK's First Broadcasting System at 6 p.m.
+For five years from February 1946, Hirakawa was in charge of the 15-minute "English Conversation" program on NHK's First Broadcasting System at 6 pm.
 He wrote the theme song Come, Come, Everybody, which became a national favorite song.